This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 Promo shot used for my Slaughter audition, circa 1988.
 That Charvel Model 1 modified with an EMG 81 and Original Floyd Rose was stolen from me a few years later.
 To this day I hunt for that guitar.

-I struggled to maintain monogamous relationships with strippers and models who cheated on me with Zack Wylde and Nuno while I was simultaneously being unfaithful with a Victoria's Secret model and a buxom Swedish Baroness who taught me all about the cruelty and sadism in the blood of the European Aristocracy.
-I've been there when Bubbas with a shotgun and baseball bat were trying to break down the door because somebody in the band had screwed their younger sister after the last show.
+I struggled to maintain relationships with strippers and models who cheated on me with Zack Wylde and Nuno, while I was simultaneously being unfaithful with a Victoria's Secret model and a buxom Swedish Baroness who taught me all about the cruelty and sadism in the blood of the European Aristocracy.
+I've been there when Bubbas with a shotgun and baseball bat were trying to break down the door because somebody in the band screwed their younger sister after the last show.
 Compared to those experiences, the rock scene going on around me right now is like catching a faint sniff of a fart downwind.
 But there is some sense of the naiveté, enthusiasm, and frenetic energy of my youth.

 Portrait of feral rock & roll animal taken on the road, late 1980s.
 As I look at that kid now, he appears like one of the satyrs depicted in the later works of Picasso: Hirsute, chthonic, an overtly and comically sexual creature.
 I related to the strippers I slept with because like me, most of them had been sexually molested, beaten up by a drunken (step) father, and cast away as trash.
 I might not have slept for days when that pic was taken.
 That is an angry and fiercely determined young man, disinherited, bereft of existential commitment, owning no property and no capital, wielding no political power, heir to no fortune, déclassé.
 What I did have going for me was a good brain (much better than which I was aware), along with a "secret weapon" that kept making all the girls exclaim, "Wow!"
 There was so much I didn't know — even about myself.
 I had no plan B. It was rock & roll or bust.
 As Louis XV said, “Après moi le dé·luge.”
 (After me the deluge).

-I was playing around NYC in a couple bands while working several jobs, moving around from apartment shares in Hell's Kitchen, Soho, Chelsea, and on Staten Island.
-Most of my roommates were aspiring models, photographers, or students at F.I.T. or Parsons.
-I lived hand to mouth, blowing all my money on clothes, booze, chasing girls, and most crucially, making sure I was in the scene.
-One night I was at the Cat Club at 76 East 13th Street and met a woman who plied me with rounds of cranberry and vodka, claiming she was in the music business.
+I eventually planted myself in NYC, playing in a couple bands and working multiple jobs to maintain my toehold on a piece of Manhattan schist.
+I frequently moved from apartment shares in Hell's Kitchen, Soho, Chelsea, the Village, and Staten Island.
+Most of my roommates were models, photographers, students at F.I.T. or Parsons.
+The most dangerous job I ever had was as a bike messenger in Manhattan.
+When riding across 48th Street I’d linger and drool over the guitars in the windows of Sam Ash, Manny's, Rudy's, and 48th Street Custom, especially lusting after an ESP.
+It was way out of reach, as I was living hand to mouth.
+What little money I had left after paying rent was spent on clothes, chasing girls, and most crucially, making sure I was either gigging or on the scene every night, as being seen and making connections was everything.
+The Cat Club at 76 East 13th Street had a weeknight hard rock and metal night hosted by a tall blonde transvestite.
+I saw some of the greatest rock shows in my life at that venue.
+One night while there I met a woman who plied me with rounds of cranberry and vodka, claiming she was in the business.
 I knew she was for real when a couple weeks later she took me backstage at a Badlands show at Lamour's in Brooklyn, where in the dressing room she introduced me to a couple guys she worked for named Jake and Ray.
 She insisted that I could make it if I relocated to the West coast.
 It kills me to think about how little I let go of my equipment for to raise funds for that move.
-One of the constants in bands is that there's always a "friend" eager to pay you pennies on the dollar for your gear when you're in financial desperation.
-I landed in L.A. in 1989 and took up residence in Laural Canyon, throwing myself into the Hollywood music scene with gusto.
-The promo pic below depicting me as an opened shirt, long haired, male peacock dandy was taken shortly after I arrived.
+One of the constants in bands is that there's always a "friend" eager to pay you pennies on the dollar for your gear when you're desperate for cash.

 These have been tucked away in the pockets of a leather jacket for the last thirty years.
 I once had an entire cardboard box of relics from those years: Flyers pulled off of poles on the Sunset Strip; music papers; a velvet bag containing crystals, ampoules of patchouli, and the kind of Maltese cross pendants on leather straps I'd seen Joe Leste and Ian Astbury wearing.
 I kept that box stored in my Mother's basement, until she went on a neurotic cleaning spree and tossed it in the trash.